wallaby-rails/wallaby-rails/README.md

 - See [Change Logs](CHANGELOG.md)
 - See [Get Started](#get-started)

+> NOTE: from 5.2.0, Wallaby has migrated Bootstrap from 3 to 4.
+Please consult [Migrating to v4](https://v4-alpha.getbootstrap.com/migration/)

 Here are examples of sophisticated customization:

 - Register the product on e-commence after it is created at controller level (see [Controller](docs/controller.md) for more):